rsalunga29/security-notes/Offensive Security/Web Application Security/Vulnerabilities & Attacks/Web Service Vulnerabilities/WSDL File Breakdown.md

 </wsdl:definitions>
 ```
 ## Data Types
-The data types to be used in the exchanged messages.
+The data types / parameters to be used in the exchanged messages.
 ```xml
 <wsdl:types>
     <s:schema elementFormDefault="qualified" targetNamespace="http://tempuri.org/">